OpenUpSA/municipal-data/README.md

 ## 2017q4

 - cflow monthly amounts doubled from previous snapshots where they occurred.
 It turned out this was due to an issue in the query used to generate the snapshot and a new cflow snapshot was supplied.

+## 2018q1

+- capital and creditor age had unexpected codes for one KZN muni.
+Marina said we should filter them out.

 # License

 MIT License